List of The Critic characters: Jay Sherman

 Jay is a heterosexual whose sexual and romantic relationships with women are the subject of most plotlines on the series.
-However, his artistic interests and effeminate mannerisms often make Jay the target of anti-gay insults from others, especially Duke; despite mainly being a parody of the liberal Ted Turner, Duke often stands in for a stereotypical "Southern redneck" personality and is depicted as bigoted against minorities and bullying in his choice of words.
+However, his artistic interests and effeminate mannerisms often make Jay the target of anti-gay insults from others.
+In the second season, Jay begins a long-term relationship with Alice Tompkins, a Tennessee woman living in New York whom Jay meets on the street and later hires as his personal assistant.